Better traffic visibility is a motor trike safety plus, but 3-wheelers have their own unique dangers

 They definitely grab attention: some look a little like a police motorcycle in the front and a Batmobile from the back.
 Others can be best described as part chopper, part hot rod.
 And I’ve heard people call them everything from “trikes,” or adult tricycles, to motorcycles with “training wheels.”

-As a motorcycle accident attorney, I’m starting to see injury cases involving these three-wheel motorcycles when they are involved in crashes with other cars.
+As a motorcycle accident lawyer, I’m starting to see injury cases involving these three-wheel motorcycles when they are involved in crashes with other cars.
 I had assumed that with three wheels grounding it, a motor trike is safer on the road than their two-wheeled traditional counterpart.
 If you’re thinking of making a motor trike your first cycle, or have considered converting your old hog into a trike, keep these points in mind as Motorcycle Safety Awareness Month continues through May.

 A motor trike gets the kind of attention that helps prevent crashes with cars